Mortichar/semi-modify-game-speed/README.md

         * Automatically buys Gem Glove Charges, selling gems to acquire money for more charges or bank space
         * Now saves your custom configuration settings, persisting across refreshes
 * AutoSell, AutoBury, and AutoOpen
     * GUI menus for selecting items you want to sell, bury, or open automatically.
-Selections saved in SEMI localstorage config.
+Selections saved in SEMI localstorage config
 * Combat Scripts
     * AutoSlayer
-        * Automates Slayer tasks, entering combat and constantly engaging whatever monster you're assigned.
+        * Automates Slayer tasks, entering combat and constantly engaging whatever monster you're assigned
-        * Optionally automatically equips mirror shield or magic ring, replacing original equipment when done.
+        * Optionally automatically equips mirror shield or magic ring, replacing original equipment when done
-        * Optionally skips these monsters: master farmer, moist monster, black knight, mithril knight, and rune knight.
+        * Optionally skips these monsters: master farmer, moist monster, black knight, mithril knight, and rune knight
-    * AutoRun: Exit combat if you're out of food/ammo/runes or if enemy can one-hit-kill you.
+    * AutoRun: Exit combat if you're out of food/ammo/runes or if enemy can one-hit-kill you
     * AutoEquip Ammo: Attempts to equip more of the same type of arrow if using ranged before exiting combat.
-Now works in dungeons if you have dungeon equipment swap purchased.
+Now works in dungeons if you have dungeon equipment swap purchased
     * AutoEat
-        * Eats when HP is less than what food heals, or when HP is less than max hit of your enemy.
+        * Eats when HP is less than what food heals, or when HP is less than max hit of your enemy
-        * Usable for thieving as well as combat.
+        * Usable for thieving as well as combat
-        * Automatically cycles to next equipped food if you run out.
+        * Automatically cycles to next equipped food if you run out
-        * Takes damage reduction, stun damage increases, burning damage, and damage reflection into consideration for max hit calculations.
+        * Takes damage reduction, stun damage increases, burning damage, and damage reflection into consideration for max hit calculations
-        * Tested for god dungeons.
+        * Tested for god dungeons
-    * AutoLoot: picks up dropped loot items for you.
+    * AutoLoot: picks up dropped loot items for you
 * Extra functions & buttons
     * Toggle "OTHER" & "SOCIALS" Sidebar Button section visibility like you can do for "COMBAT" & "SKILLS"
     * Drag-able sidebar menu items by DanielRX!
         * Optional hidden section.
 Items dragged under the semi-icon divider will be hidden when the order is locked!
-        * Order saved in SEMI localstorage.
+        * Order saved in SEMI localstorage
     * Destroy All Crops button in the Farming page
     * Barf My Potion button in the Potion selection menu
     * Thieving calculators and tooltips by RedSparr0w (scavenged from Melvor Idle Helper)